near/near-lake-framework-js/packages/near-lake-primitives/README.md

 List of included `Transactions`, converted into `Receipts`.

 **_NOTE_:** Heads up!
 You might want to know about `Transactions` to know where the action chain has begun.
-In other cases you might want to know where the main asset is, like Ethereum where a transaction is a main asset.
-On NEAR, `Receipts` are more important.
+Unlike Ethereum, where a Transaction contains everything you may want to know about a particular interaction on  the Ethereum blockchain, Near Protocol because of its asynchronous nature converts a `Transaction` into a `receipt` before executing it.
+Thus, On NEAR, `Receipts` are more important for figuring out what happened on-chain as a result of a Transaction signed by a user.

 #### `Block` Helper Methods